-"No-one has said anything but it was very much a Nick Timothy policy and he's no longer there, and I think it's one of those things where she's just not going to fight a battle," one Conservative MP told Schools Week.

-As grammar schools have dropped down the agenda for Conservative MPs. school funding has risen schools in their constituencies raised the issue at the meeting, with one attendee saying colleagues were now expecting a cash injection.
+"No-one has said anything but it was very much a Nick Timothy policy and he's no longer there, and I think it's one of those things where she's just not going to fight a battle," one Conservative MP told Schools down the agenda for Conservative MPs. school funding has Several of the Tory MPs who faced difficulties on the doorstep over cuts to schools in their constituencies raised the issue at the meeting, with one attendee saying colleagues were now expecting a cash injection.